Jorgen1040/meny-tracker/README.md

   - [ ] SMS?
 (Most likely not)
 - [ ] Add other grocery stores (KIWI)
 - [ ] Add legal stuff?
 (Privacy Policy, and TOS)
+- [ ] Refactor database to only include fields required, and add fields for stuff like if item was added newly and popularity on our site